 “No!” the woman shrieked.
 “Don’t take it!
 Please!”

 “Why not?”
-Alex asked, holding the camera aloft and circling the car as she tried to follow him around, tried desperately to get closer.
+He held the camera aloft and circled the car as she followed him around, trying desperately to get closer.
 “Give it back to you so you can continue to steal people’s lives?”

 “You don’t know how to use it,” she snarled.